aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/add-a-comment-to-a-cell-in-a-worksheet/_index.md

 ## Additional Notes

-- The endpoint path includes **v3.0**.
-A newer version (**v3.1**) is available; update the base URL accordingly if you need the latest features.
+- The endpoint path includes **v3.1** — the current stable version.
+While `v3.0` remains functional, new features and improvements are only available in v3.1.
-- For the full OpenAPI definition, visit the [Aspose.Cells Cloud API reference](/cells/#/Worksheets/PutWorksheetComment).
+- For the full OpenAPI definition, visit the [Aspose.Cells Cloud API reference](https://docs.aspose.cloud/cells/#/Worksheets/PutWorksheetComment).
 - Remember to handle rate‑limiting (HTTP 429) and retry according to the API guidelines.

----
+- To migrate from v3.0 to v3.1, update your base URL from `https://api.aspose.cloud/v3.0` to `https://api.aspose.cloud/v3.1` and verify field casing consistency in your SDK implementations.